This Is Why Family Dinners Don’t Have to Be Perfect

 And you can tell by the way that these words are said that there is a tremendous amount of guilt here.
 Almost defensiveness, too.
 As if I am judging them because they ran through the drive-thru that night instead of putting a glorious home-cooked meal on the table in front of their family.

-And I’m here to tell any mom that feels this guilt about what they feed their family to stop.
+And I’m here to tell any mom that feels this guilt: stop.

 Just stop beating yourself up!